martinhbramwell/Meteor-CI-Tutorial/Tutorial03_UnitTestAPackage/Introduction.md

 ## Create and Unit Test a Package

-These scripts will get you started easily with Meteor package development, testing, logging, documenting, code style linting and continuous integration.
+These scripts will get you started easily with Meteor package development, testing, logging, documenting, code style linting and continuous deployment.

 The previous script, 'Tutorial02_VersionControlInTheCloud.sh', set up a Meteor application with version control in the cloud.